-3.7.2.
-Errors or uncertainties related to Wire-time vs Host-time
+2.7.2.
+Errors or Uncertainties Related to Wire-time vs Host-time

-As we have defined one-way delay, we would like to measure the time between when the test packet leaves the network interface of Src and when it (completely) arrives at the network interface of Dst, and we refer to these as "wire times."
-If the timings are themselves performed by software on Src and Dst, however, then this software can only directly measure the time between when Src grabs a timestamp just prior to sending the test packet and when Dst grabs a timestamp just after having received the test packet, and we refer to these two points as "host times".
+As we have defined round-trip delay, we would like to measure the time between when the test packet leaves the network interface of Src and when the corresponding response packet (completely) arrives at the network interface of Src, and we refer to these as "wire times".
+If the timings are themselves performed by software on Src, however, then this software can only directly measure the time between when Src grabs a timestamp just prior to sending the test packet and when it grabs a timestamp just after having received the response packet, and we refer to these two points as "host times".